kosamad/SomScience/README.md

 * I found the websites for resizing/converting images, logo creation, spelling error identification, responsive sizing and the disability checker from “The Quiz Arms” GitHub ReadMe file.

 * To learn how to embed a map into my website I watched this [YouTube video](https://www.youtube.com/watch?v=3posLKQrhfU).

+* To understand how to add a Thank you page I watched this [YouTube video](https://www.youtube.com/watch?v=r4RQ38EoLds) and set up a form using the code from [Form Submit](https://formsubmit.co/) using a fictional email address (somscience.fictional.site@gmail.com).

 * The Social Media icons - taken and modified from Matt Rudge bootstrap mini project "Resume Project" Code Institute.